jwcarr/eyekit/README.md

 ### The `FixationSequence` object

-Raw fixation data can be stored in whatever format you want, but when you load in your data you will represent it as a `FixationSequence`.
+Raw fixation data can be stored in whatever format you want, but when you load in your data you will represent each passage reading as a `FixationSequence`.
 Creation of a `FixationSequence` expects an x-coordinate, y-coordinate, and duration for each of the fixations, for example `[[368, 161, 208], [427, 159, 178], ...]`.
-Here we will load in the raw data from a json file:
+Here we will load in some example data from a json file:

 ```python
 import json